peterjc/galaxy_blast/README.md

 http://blast.ncbi.nlm.nih.gov/Blast.cgi

-This repository is for the development of the main Galaxy wrappers for the NCBI BLAST+ suite, associated datatype definitions for use within Galaxy.
+This repository is for the development of the main Galaxy wrappers for the NCBI BLAST+ suite, associated datatype definitions for use within Galaxy, and dependency handling within the Galaxy Tool Shed framework.

 It also contains additional related Galaxy tools for working with BLAST.